aerospike/aerospike-client-python/doc/client.rst

         This method allows different sub-commands for each key in the batch.
         The resulting status and operated bins are set in ``batch_records.results`` and ``batch_records.record``.

-        :param BatchRecords batch_records: A :class:`BatchRecords` object used to specify the operations to carry out.
+        :param BatchRecords batch_records: A :class:`~aerospike_helpers.batch.records.BatchRecords` object used to specify the operations to carry out.
         :param dict policy_batch: aerospike batch policy :ref:`aerospike_batch_policies`.

         :return: A reference to the batch_records argument of type :class:`BatchRecords <aerospike_helpers.batch.records>`.